pstaender/ssshell/README.md

 ### Requirements

-sshell runs on SilverStripe v6.
+ssshell runs on SilverStripe v6.

-For SilverStripe v4 and v5 you can use the `ss4` / `ss5`-branches or stick to corresponding versions.
+For SilverStripe v4 and v5 you can use the `ss4` / `ss5`-branches or use the corresponding versions.

 ### Features